 Wear your hair slicked back or in a slicked ponytail.
 Remember, you want to have that edgy hairstyle to sharp the girly pink outfit you are wearing.

 SHOP AND WEAR MY STYLE

 Pin or print the collage to have it close the next time you hear the pink mantra in your head.

 Finally all about my cotton candy pink Barbie look that I love to wear for , dates with my Ken and .
 Starting with the star of this look, the pink cocktail dress.
 I bought this dress three years ago, somewhere in North America.
 Don’t ask me where exactly, because I don’t remember.
 I guess I was carrying too much and way too often pink in my hand.
 And I don’t mean a pink bag nor a cotton candy.

 Anyway, this pink cocktail dress comes from Juicy Couture.
 Yes, the same Juicy Couture that makes the pink velour tracks everyone from Paris to Kim and who knows who was wearing years ago.

 While pink being the colour of the season, it shouldn’t be too hard for you to find your favourite pink dress.
 In fact, I already found a bunch of them for you.
 Make sure you scroll up and check them in the galleries above.
 Ps.
-Find the dress that looks almost like the dress over here.

 ROSE GOLD AND RAFFIA